Ongoing benefit changes

 Families with more than two children making a new claim for Universal Credit will instead be re-directed to make a tax credit claim.

 In summary, you will only be affected by this policy if you have a third or subsequent child after 5 April 2017.

 Scrapping of the family element of child tax credit and the higher first child element in Universal Credit

 The family element is a tax credit payment of £545 per year awarded where the claimant has at least one dependent child.
-This will be scrapped for new tax credit claims from April 2017.
+This will be scrapped for families whose dependent children were all born on or after 6 April 2017.

 From the same date, an equivalent Universal Credit payment known as the higher first child element will also be scrapped for families making new claims under the Universal Credit system.

 Reduction in the amount of benefit paid to employment and support allowance (ESA) claimants in the work-related activity group

 Since 3 April 2017, disabled adults (including young disabled people) who claim ESA and who are placed in the work-related activity group (WRAG) will receive the same rate of benefit as those claiming Jobseeker's Allowance.This amounts to a cut of almost £30 per week for the over 25s and to a cut of £44 for the under 25s.